I Always Get Stuffy … or … Why and How to Use a Neti Pot

 First, you will need a neti pot!
 They look like small tea pots with a long spout that fits perfectly in a nostril.
 There are inexpensive plastic models at most drug stores, but I suggest spending a little more on a ceramic model that can be found at most local food co-ops, locally owned health food stores, or at online sources.

 Next, wash the neti pot and your hands thoroughly!
-The neti pot can be sterilized before each use, but a good washing with soap and water will do.
+The neti pot can be sterilized with boiled water before each use, but a good washing with soap and water will do.

 The best way to cleanse the sinuses is with purified, sterile water.
 No matter the water source – the tap, your home water filtration system, or bottled water – it should be boiled for 3-5 minutes to kill any potential pathogens that might be hanging out.